Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models: Method

 It is obvious that we can inject the backdoor by using the identifier ``[V]'' with images of mismatched concept $W^*$ to train the text-to-image model, then the conditional diffusion model is still triggered by embedding $v_{K+1}$ but gives $W^*$-related images.
-We can find that the backdoor attack based on \texttt{nouveau-token} personalization shows excellent impermeability.
+We can find that the backdoor attack based on \texttt{nouveau-token} personalization shows excellent integrity.
 That is, once the identifier (\ie, trigger) ``[V]'' is not in the prediction prompt, the model $\Lambda$ will never generate $W^*$-related image since there exists no embedding $v_{K+1}$ in the condition $\mathbf{c}$ provided to conditional diffusion model $\epsilon_\theta$.
-With excellent impermeability, the \texttt{nouveau-token} backdoor attack is stealthy and stable.
 Essentially, the \texttt{nouveau-token} backdoor attack finds the latent code of $W^*$ in the data distribution of the conditional diffusion model and binds it to the identifier ``[V]''.
 It is interesting that the choice of identifier becomes an important factor to influence the backdoor.
 For instance, using a special identifier ``[V]'' that is not in the pre-defined dictionary is not as covert as using tokens in the pre-defined dictionary to form a new token (\eg, ``beautiful dog'') to be the identifier.
 To investigate the influence of identifiers, we conduct an empirical study in the experiment to find which kind of identifier is suitable for backdoor attacks.

-\subsubsection{Backdoor Attack based on \texttt{Legacy-Token} Personalization}
+\subsection{Backdoor Attack Based on \texttt{Legacy-Token} Personalization}